Rise to Success: Career Highlights of Judi Dench

 2020: Roles in Artemis Fowl, Six Minutes to Midnight, and Blithe Spirit

-In 2020, Judi Dench appeared in "Artemis Fowl", "Six Minutes to Midnight", and "Blithe Spirit", receiving generally mixed to negative reviews for these films.
+In 2020, Judi Dench appeared in "Artemis Fowl", "Six Minutes to Midnight", and "Blithe Spirit".

-In October 2021, Judi Dench joined the cast of "Allelujah", a film adaptation of Alan Bennett's play.
+In October 2021, Judi Dench was announced to be joining the cast of Allelujah, a film adaptation of Alan Bennett's play.

-In January 2023, Judi Dench performed "Send in the Clowns" from A Little Night Music at the BBC concert, Stephen Sondheim's Old Friends.
+In January 2023, Judi Dench participated in the BBC concert, Stephen Sondheim's Old Friends, where she performed "Send in the Clowns" from A Little Night Music.

-In April 2023, a Channel 5 documentary titled The Divine Judi Dench: Our National Treasure, focused on Dench's life and career.
+In April 2023, a Channel 5 documentary titled The Divine Judi Dench: Our National Treasure, focused on Judi Dench, was released.

-In 2024, it was reported that Judi Dench's eyesight has deteriorated to the point where she is effectively retired from acting.
+In 2024, reports indicated that Judi Dench's eyesight had deteriorated to the point where she was effectively retired from acting and unable to go out alone, though she expressed a desire to continue working.